jaksimonds/discord-character-bot/README.md

 - [Discord Bot Key](https://discord.com/developers/docs/getting-started#step-1-creating-an-app): This is needed to connect your bot to the code.
 - [Discord Client ID](https://discord.com/developers/docs/getting-started#step-1-creating-an-app): This is needed to connect your bot to the code.
 - [OpenAI](https://platform.openai.com/account/api-keys): This connects your OpenAI account to the bot and is needed to use their APIs.
+  - This key is required in order to use this bot as it is used to generate chat responses.
+  - By adding the optional OPENAI_AVATARS key you opt into using Dall-E to generate custom avatar images for the active character in a channel.
   - The use of OpenAI's APIs are not free, reference their [pricing page](https://openai.com/pricing) for details.
 - [Eleven Labs](https://docs.elevenlabs.io/api-reference/quick-start/authentication): High quality AI generative Text to Speech service.
 Can get fairly expensive with more use.
   - The use of Eleven Lab's APIs are not free, reference their [pricing page](https://elevenlabs.io/pricing) for details.
 - [Azure Speech](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/get-started-text-to-speech?tabs=windows%2Cterminal&pivots=programming-language-javascript#prerequisites): Moderate quality AI generative Text to Speech service.
   - The use of Azure's APIs are not free, reference their [pricing page](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/) for details.

+By default the bot will use the OpenAI Speech API to generate Text-to-Speech, however by providing either an ElevenLabs or an Azure Speech key you can opt in to using those services instead.

 ### Build